-Mr W's complaint was withdrawn by our Service with his consent on the basis he also had an open claim with the FSCS in respect of Alexander David Securities Ltd, of which Firm D was an AR of at the relevant time.
-Mr W later found out that the FSCS had started to let customers know that it wouldn't continue investigating a claim against Alexander David Securities Ltd on the basis that before it could do so he should exhaust his complaint against Carey via our Service.
-And so Mr W came back to our Service to pursue his Carey complaint again.
-So I'm satisfied that I don't need to exercise my discretion to dismiss Mr W's complaint under DISP 3.3.4R.
+Mr S' complaint was withdrawn by our Service with his consent on the basis he also had an open claim with the FSCS in respect of Alexander David Securities Ltd, which Firm D was an AR of at the relevant time.
+Mr S later found out that the FSCS had started to let customers know that it wouldn't continue investigating a claim against Alexander David Securities Ltd on the basis that before it could do so he should exhaust his complaint against Carey via our

+Service.
+And so Mr S came back to our Service to pursue his Carey complaint again.
+So I'm satisfied that I don't need to exercise my discretion to dismiss Mr S' complaint under DISP 3.3.4R.

-In summary, I'm satisfied I have the jurisdiction to consider Mr W's complaint and that I should consider it.
+In summary, I'm satisfied I have the jurisdiction to consider Mr S' complaint and that I should consider it.